molbiodiv/fennec/doc/user.rst

 .. image:: screenshots/project_phinch.png

 Download of the enriched community data is possible in different formats via the ``Project overview`` tab.
+For a more in depth analysis of this dataset see the :ref:`pollen-case-study-reference-label`.

+.. _upload-own-data-reference-label:

 Upload own data
 ---------------